KeckObservatory/mKTL/doc/daemon.rst

 where logic is defined that could span items within and without the boundaries of the containing :class:`mktl.Daemon`.

-Subclass definitions of the :func:`mktl.Item.perform_get`, :func:`mktl.Item.req_set`, and :func:`mktl.Item.validate` methods
+The key methods to override when implementing custom behavior are :func:`mktl.Item.perform_get`, :func:`mktl.Item.perform_set`, and :func:`mktl.Item.validate`.
-are the key methods to override when implementing custom behavior.
+In addition, :func:`mktl.Item.req_poll` will be of interest, used in combination with :func:`mktl.Item.register`, and the :func:`mktl.Item.value` property to explicitly set a new item value.

 .. autoclass:: mktl.Item
-   :members: from_payload, perform_get, poll, publish, req_get, req_poll, req_set, to_payload, validate
+   :members: from_payload, perform_get, perform_set, poll, publish, req_get, req_poll, req_set, to_payload, validate

 marked executable